 CRMLS also understands that brokers own their listing data, and MLSs should not make decisions about broker access to, or syndication of, data.
 The It’s My Business campaign focuses on data sharing between MLSs, not data syndication.

 CRMLS has developed technology internally to provide data shares with other MLSs throughout the state of California at a fraction of the cost of other data sharing techniques.
-In addition, CRMLS’ data sharing technology ensures a seamless technology experience for all that will view and use the shared data.
+In addition, CRMLS’s data sharing technology ensures a seamless technology experience for all that will view and use the shared data.

-If you’re tired of the politics and expense of belonging to multiple MLSs, raise your voice.
+If you’re tired of the politics and the expense of belonging to multiple MLSs, raise your voice.
 If you’re tired of learning multiple systems just to do your job, join the campaign.

 Tell your association that you want your MLS to share data, starting now.
 Let your MLS executive team and your volunteer leadership know that it’s no longer acceptable to operate as if the Internet didn’t exist — and consumers aren’t empowered.

-After all, it’s YOUR business.
 Check out our resources section for talking points, FAQs and even letters you can send to your leadership.
 Working together, we can put our industry back on track.

 In 2005, the California Association of Realtors adopted these official principals for the statewide MLS initiative.